-Bergamasco Shepherd Appearance:
+Bergamasco Shepherd Appearance

 The Bergamasco is a powerful, large breed that originates from north Italy.
 The coat of this breed is what makes it different from others, which is long and covers its eyes.
 This dog has feathered ears.
 It might not look strong, but this breed is very athletic.

-The coat of the Bergamasco is made up of three hairs, called the dog hair (or undercoat), goat hair and a wooly outer coat.
+The coat of the Bergamasco is made up of three hairs, called the dog hair (or undercoat), goat hair and a woolly outer coat.
 The undercoat is thick, short and slightly oily.
 This coating protects the skin of the dog.
 This breed is available in shades of black, silver and gray.
 The puppies are usually born dark and lighten with age.

 The male dog stands at 23 and a half inches, whereas the female dog is 22 inches tall.
 The male dog weighs between 70 and 85 pounds, whereas the female dog weights between 60 and 70 pounds.
 At a younger age, this breed is very active.

-Bergamasco Shepherd Grooming:
+Bergamasco Shepherd Grooming

 As the dog turns a year old, the goat and wool hair start to appear.
 When this happens, the coat has to be ripped into mats, which can take a few hours but only need to be done once.